buildkite/on-demand/agent-scheduler/README.md

 sam deploy --capabilities CAPABILITY_IAM --guided
 ```

-This command will package and deploy `agent-scheduler` to your AWS account, with
+This command will package and deploy `agent-scheduler` to your AWS account, and
-a series of prompts.
+present you with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should
 be unique to your account and region, something like